LighghtEeloo/NoScript/README.md

 @ Scene one
 - Hi.
 ; Some comments
-- Hi there. - And you look good today,
+- Hi there. - And you look good today!
-; The above are two phases.
-To use "- " in your text, ; you may write two lines and concat them with "- ".
+; The above are two clauses.
+To use "- " in your text, ; you may write two lines and concat them (in Elm) with `a ++ "- " ++ b`.
 - Aloha!
 - Be nice.
 ; and badass (comments are flexible)